Published on January 23, 2020

 What Is NDMA?

-As mentioned above, NDMA, which is short for N-Nitroso-dimethylamine, is a “known environmental contaminant typically found in water and foods, including meats, dairy products, and vegetables,” according to the FDA, and is listed as a possible human carcinogen because of the risk of cancer due to exposure at higher doses as shown in lab testing.
+As mentioned above, NDMA, which is short for N-Nitroso-dimethylamine, is a “known environmental contaminant typically found in water and foods, including meats, dairy products, and vegetables,” according to the DFA, and is listed as a possible human carcinogen because of the risk of cancer due to exposure at higher doses as shown in lab testing.
 NDMA is found in natural and industrial processes alike, and the question of exposure and the risk of cancer is debated among major companies.
 Until late in 2019, Sandoz had decided not to recall any of their own medications that have possible NDMA contamination because of the exceptionally-low risk of an issue.
 They have since instituted their own recall.

 What To Do If You Have Taken Ranitidine